-To address this issue, the Department has implemented new rules to help employers with wage report submissions:
+To address this issue, the Department adopted new rules to:

-- Remove penalties and interest employers incurred as a result of confusion over the new electronic reporting requirement’s implementation schedule.
-The rule retroactively implements requirement on the same schedule as that for the monthly reporting requirement.
+- Remove penalties and interest employers incurred as a result of confusion over the electronic reporting requirement’s implementation schedule

-- Waive up to the first two quarters’ worth of penalties, along with any related interest, for late monthly reports, as long as the employer timely submitted quarterly reports for that same quarter in a timely manner.
+- Waive up to the first two quarters’ of penalties for late monthly reports, as long as the employer submitted quarterly reports for that same quarter in a timely manner.

 The Department will continue its efforts to enhance the wage reporting system and prevent Unemployment Insurance benefit fraud to help save Illinois taxpayers hundreds of millions of dollars each year.
 Additional information is also available through the Employer Hotline (800) 247-4984 and through the Department’s wage reporting online tool TaxNet.